Pizzetta Bianco with Alaska Smoked Salmon and Salmon Roe

 - Grated zest of 1 lemon

-- 2 tbsp chopped fresh dill, plus small sprigs for garnish
+- 2 tablespoons chopped fresh dill, plus small sprigs for garnish

 - Sea salt flakes